 - Once the command has been executed, close Windows PowerShell and restart your computer.

-When the computer boots up, fire up the Windows Store and check whether or not the issue still persists.
+When the computer boots up, launch the Windows Store and check whether the issue persists.

-Method 5: Make sure that your computer’s date and time settings are correct
+Method 5: Ensure that your computer’s date and time settings are correct.

-Technology can sometimes be extremely fickle, and a prime example of this is the fact that simply having the wrong time, date and/or time zone on your Windows 10 computer can lead to you not being able to install or update applications from the Windows Store.
-If you are suffering from this issue, try making sure that ALL of your computer’s date and time settings are correct.
-In order to do so, you need to:
+Technology can sometimes be extremely fickle, and a prime example of this is the fact that simply having the wrong time, date, and/or time zone on your Windows 10 computer can lead to an inability to install or update applications from the Windows Store.
+If you are experiencing this issue, try ensuring that all of your computer’s date and time settings are correct.
+To do so, you need to:

 - Click on the date and time in your notification area.

 - Click on “Change Date and Time Settings…

 - Click on “Change Date and Time…“, ensure that your computer has the correct date and time, and click on “OK.